Skip to content

 Tulsa Beacon

 [Why our area has its unique political and religious attitudes.]
 We are continuing to pursue the first people in our area from pre-historic time.
 Pre-history simply means before a written history.
 Nevertheless, archaeologists have developed a significant record from artifacts.
-What have we found so far about the relationship of the ancient Babylonian culture to…
+History is not static.
+We have followed the parallel development of the American Indian culture…

 Tulsa Beacon